 - ✓

-Gate pass rate: Percentage of AI outputs that pass all automated quality gates on first submission.
-Target: 85-95%.
-Below 85% means your prompts or models need work.
-Above 95% means your gates might be too lenient.
+Gate pass rate: Share of AI outputs that pass all automated gates on first submission.
+Target 85-95%.
+Below 85%, prompts or models need work.
+Above 95%, the gates are not enforcing anything.

 - ✓

-Human override rate: Percentage of auto-approved outputs that humans later flag as problematic.
-Target: below 2%.
-This is your false-negative detector for automated gates.
+Human override rate: Share of auto-approved outputs that humans later flag as problematic.
+Target below 2%.
+This is the false-negative detector for the automated stack — the only metric that catches gates lying to you.

 - ✓

 Mean review time: Average minutes a human reviewer spends per output.
-Target: 1-3 minutes.
-Above 5 minutes signals rubric ambiguity or insufficient automated pre-filtering.
+Target 1-3 minutes.
+Above 5, rubric ambiguity or insufficient pre-filtering.
+Below 30 seconds, you are wasting a senior reviewer on auto-approve work.

 - ✓

-Inter-rater agreement: When two reviewers score the same output, how often do they agree within one point on a 5-point scale?
-Target: above 80%.
-Below that, your rubric needs clearer criteria.
+Inter-rater agreement: Two reviewers scoring the same output, agreement within one point on the 5-point scale.
+Target above 80%.
+Below that, the rubric is interpretive, not evaluative.

 - ✓

-Quality score trend: Rolling 30-day average of LLM-as-judge scores by use case category.
-Flat or declining trends trigger rubric review and model evaluation.
+Quality score trend: Rolling 30-day average of LLM-as-judge scores per use-case category.
+Flat or declining trends trigger rubric review and model evaluation, in that order.

 Quality Program Anti-Patterns

-A code generation rubric and a marketing copy rubric share almost nothing.
-Generic rubrics produce generic reviews that miss domain-specific failures.
+A code-generation rubric and a marketing-copy rubric share almost nothing.
+Generic rubrics produce generic reviews that miss the failure modes that actually break things.

-When reviewers click 'approve' on 98% of outputs in under 30 seconds, the review process has become performative.
-Either tighten the rubric or remove the review tier.
+When reviewers approve 98% of outputs in under thirty seconds, the review tier is performative.
+Either tighten the rubric or remove the tier — running it as is teaches everyone to ignore it.

 No calibration cadence

-Rubrics written six months ago score against six-month-old model capabilities.
-Models improve, expectations should too.
-Quarterly calibration is the minimum.
+Rubrics written six months ago measure against six-month-old model capabilities.
+Quarterly calibration is the floor.
+Without it, the rubric is a historical artifact, not an enforcement mechanism.

 Quality gates with no feedback loop to prompt authors

-When a gate rejects an output, the person who wrote the prompt must see why.
-Otherwise, the same bad prompt produces the same rejected output next week.
+When a gate rejects an output, the prompt author has to see the reason.
+Otherwise the same prompt produces the same rejected output next week.
+The gate becomes a cost, not a signal.

-A governance team that writes rubrics for legal, marketing, and engineering without practitioners from those domains produces rubrics that nobody trusts or follows.
+A governance team writing rubrics for legal, marketing, and engineering without people from those domains produces rubrics nobody trusts and nobody enforces.

 Eight-Week Quality Standards Rollout